-At a minimum once each quarter, the Presiding Judge of the Domestic Relations Division or her/his designee and the Wayne Mediation Center will review the mediation results and recommend amendments to the pilot project.
 The Third Judicial Circuit Court will select appropriate cases with parenting time disputes for mediation.
-Only those cases identified by the Friend of the Court will be selected.
-All mediation from this pilot will be performed by the Wayne Mediation Center.
+Only those cases identified by the Friend of the Court Family Assessment Mediation and Education Department, Judges, or Referees in the Domestic Relations Division will be selected.
+The Wayne Mediation Center will provide mediation services.
 This Local Administrative Order describes the scope and applicability of the process, the referral for mediation, the qualifications to mediate, and the mediation procedures.